 Are these Essential Oils Toxic to Dogs?

-Did you know that there isn't a complete and accurate list of essential oils that are toxic to dogs?
-I've asked many professionals and no one can agree on what is or isn't toxic but what they can agree on is that…
+Did you know there isn't a complete and accurate list of toxic essential oils to dogs?
+I've asked many professionals, and no one can agree on what is or isn't toxic, but they can agree on that…

 • we should dilute all oils we use on our dogs, and